wes06/linobyte/README.md

 - Finishing the "Word" (Main board) PCB design (4th week of April)
 - Send the "Word" Gerber files to the manufacturer (4th week of April)
 - Finish the Bill of Materials and order the components from Mouser (End of April)
-- Assemble the char boards (1st of May)
+- Assemble the char boards (1st week of May)
-- Assembble the word boards (2nd of May)
+- Assemble the word boards (2nd week of May)
-- Write the firmware and test the boards.
+- Test the boards and finish the firmware.
 (3rd week of May)
 - Test the boards as HID Keyboard (3rd week of May)
 - Decide if I want to build an external custom display (e-ink, 16 segments, 5x7 array, etc)
+- Media Archeology workshop (4th week of May)